earlynerd/XY2-100_HLA/README.md

 1. Capture Signals
 Start by capturing the CLK, SYNC, and Data lines from your XY2-100 device.

-2. Add and Configure the Simple Parallel Analyzer Click on the "Analyzers" panel on the right.

-Click the "+" button and add a Simple Parallel analyzer.
+2. Click the "+" button and add a Simple Parallel analyzer.

-Configure the parallel analyzer settings as follows:
+3. Configure the parallel analyzer settings as follows:

-Clock: Select your CLK+ signal line.
+    - Clock: Select your CLK+ signal line.

-Data Lines: This is the most important step.
+    - Data Lines: This is the most important step.
 You must add the Data and SYNC lines in the exact order shown below.
 You can add up to 4 lines for this analyzer.

-D0: Select your Data_X+ signal.
+    - D0: Select your Data_X+ signal.

-D1: Select your Data_Y+ signal.
+    - D1: Select your Data_Y+ signal.

-D2: Select your Data_Z+ signal (if you are using it).
+    - D2: Select your Data_Z+ signal (if you are using it).

-D3: Select your SYNC+ signal.
+    - D3: Select your SYNC+ signal.

-Data is Valid: Set to On falling edge of clock.
+    - Data is Valid: Set to On falling edge of clock.

-You can uncheck the boxes for "stream to terminal" and "show in protocol results table" to speed up processing and declutter the result table.
+    - You can uncheck the boxes for "stream to terminal" and "show in protocol results table" to speed up processing and declutter the result table.

-Click Save.
+    - Click Save.

-3. Add the XY2-100 HLA
+4. Add the XY2-100 HLA
-Click the "+" button in the "Analyzers" panel again.
+    - Click the "+" button in the "Analyzers" panel again.

-Select the XY2-100 analyzer from the list.
+    - Select the XY2-100 analyzer from the list.

-For its input, select the output of the Simple Parallel analyzer you just created.
+    - For its input, select the output of the Simple Parallel analyzer you just created.

 That's it!
 The single XY2-100 HLA instance will now process the data from the parallel analyzer and output separate, tagged frames for the X, Y, and Z channels.